nepikn/redux-essentials/React Ecosystem.md

 - VDOM
   - the in-memory representation of the actual DOM
 - screen update
-  1. trigger: on state updated
+  1. `trigger` on state updated
-  2. render: call components whose state updated
+  2. `render` call components whose state updated
-  3. reconciliate: caculate the difference between the renders
+  3. `reconciliate` caculate the difference between the renders
-  4. commit: apply the difference to the DOM nodes
+  4. `commit` apply the difference to the DOM nodes

 ## Redux